rcemper/WSockClient-csp/README.md

  ```
 This is just a starting point to be adapted to you individual needs.

-With Docker it might be hard to start a browwser.
+With Docker it might be hard to start a browser.
 ZPM is preferred.

 [Article in DC](https://community.intersystems.com/post/client-websockets-based-csp)